colm-o-caoimh/MachineLearning/README.md

-# mls_project2020
+# MachineLearning
+Purpose: College Project
-Machine Learning and Statistics project
+Module: Machine Learning and Statistics
 ***
-In this project I create a web service that uses machine learning to make predictions based on the data set 'powerproduction', found in this repository.
-The goal is to produce a model that accurately predicts wind turbine power output from wind speed values, as in the data set.
+In this project I build a web application that uses machine learning to make predictions based on the 'powerproduction' data set, found in this repository.
+The goal is to produce a model that accurately predicts wind turbine power output from wind speed values.

-The python script contained in the repository uses the Flask microweb framework to create a web service.
-It is accompanied by the frontend html and separate javascript file to handle the HTTP requests.
-The web service uses forms submitted using AJAX with jQuery and is based on a structure I found on github.com [1].
-The web service enables a user to input values for wind speed and get a response containing the corresponding predicted wind turbine power output based on the model produced above.
+The python script uses the Flask microweb framework to build the application.
+It allows users to input wind speed values and get a response containing the corresponding predicted wind turbine power output based on the model produced above.

 ## In this repository

 ### Jupter notebook
-The repository contains a jupyter notebook which details the process I took in producing the model that predicts wind turbine power output.
-I provide a description of the processes taken to arrive at the model chosen, accompanied by the code used to develop it.
-I compare regression built models using `scikit-learn` as well as neural network models built using `tensorflow`
+Details the process undertaken to build the predictive model.
+I describe the journey taken to arrive at the model chosen, with all code and visualization.
+I compare various regression models using `scikit-learn` and `tensorflow` (for neural network models)

 ### powerproduction.py
 Python file which implements the server.
 The server interacts with Python `Flask`, mapping http requests from the browser to the functions.
 It also interacts with the html and javascript files in this repository to handle the requests